dance2die/sung.codes/content/blog/2017/dynamically-resize-signature-field-word-template/index.md

 ---
-title: "Dynamically Resize Signature Field in Word Template (Like a Web Developer)"
+title: Dynamically Resize Signature Field in Word Template (Like a Web Developer)
-date: "2017-06-04"
+date: '2017-06-04'
-coverImage: "Featured-Image.jpg"
+coverImage: Featured-Image.jpg
+published_at: '2017-06-04T13:41:25.000Z'
+tags: 'blogentry, programming, c, interop'
+author: Sung M. Kim
 ---

 Suppose that you were working on merging client data with a Microsoft Word template and everything went well.
 And then **boom**, a week later, you are notified from a user that there was an issue with the generated Word file.